flock-org/flock-artifact/README.md

 Compare this value to "Per-Conn.
 Gbps" of Row 2.

-#### Latency
+**Latency**

-Make sure the relay is running in the AWS VM
+Make sure the relay is running in the AWS VM.

-Start Client Function in GCP
+Start Client Function in GCP:

 ```
 cd ~/flock-dev